Connected: The networked teacher

 Reed: When reading your book, it made me think of the documentary film Connected, which screened during the Philadelphia Film Festival.
 Why is being connected so important for teachers?

-Baker-Doyle: We know now that when teachers have strong and trusting networks with colleagues at their schools, student academic achievement is likely to increase.
+Baker-Doyle: We know now that when teachers have strong and trusting networks with colleagues at their own schools, student academic achievement is likely to increase.

 Reed: So how do we re-imagine school reform through the teacher networks lens?
 How do teacher networks fit into teacher accountability measures?